EightFold24/pwa-training/02-JavaScript/02-debugging-chrome/README.md

 ## Console

-If we press `key:Esc`, then a console opens below.
-We can type commands there and press `key:Enter` to execute.
+If we press `Esc`, then a console opens below.
+We can type commands there and press `Enter` to execute.

 After a statement is executed, its result is shown below.